Updated: Feb 7

 The day we threw away a thousand years of natural justice and rehabilitation?

-Why on earth would Google, or anyone for that matter, leave fake news live or index anyone or anything not entirely fact checked, or protected under law.
-Why would they allow someone innocent to have a bad online reputation, to death at times, through their engines and tools?
+Why on earth would Google, or anyone for that matter, leave fake news live or index anyone or anything not entirely fact checked, or protected under law?
+Why would they allow someone innocent to have a bad online reputation, through their engines and tools?

 It seems we’re now largely split into two camps.
 Two sects, controlled by two corporations.
 The Androids and the Apples.